Sahulinkan7/Django_practice_repo/README.md

 # Resumeproject

  This project covers the concept of template inheritance with static files, adding bootstrap for frontend , etc. A small project to demonstrate the basic web project using django as backend.

+# Project 13
+ This projects is about introduction of ORM in django. how to work with django and database using Object Relational Mapper.